 The Master’s Degree in RN-BSN-MSN Program is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791.

-We are not accepting new students from Alabama, California, Kentucky, North Carolina, New York, New Mexico, and Oklahoma.
+We are not accepting new students from Alabama, California, Kentucky, New York, Oklahoma, Pennsylvania, South Dakota

 To fulfill Concordia’s residency requirements, a minimum of 36 credits must be taken at Concordia.
 To earn a BSN, 126 credits are necessary, up to 90 of which may be transferred from previous college course work.
 See our course catalog and a sample progression plan.